Serbian art: Fresco paintings

 Orthodox fresco painting represents the peak of Serbian medieval art.
 Its birth went in line with the creation and development of medieval Serbian state, but unlike Serbian state it didn't cease to exist during the Ottoman occupation.
 While Serbian architecture has seen mixed influences of both Byzantine and medieval Italian states, fresco and icon painting remained deeply rooted in solely eastern byzantine tradition.

 Frescos were being painted under the patronage of Serbian rulers, as the highest form of religious decorative form.
 Following the political expansion and military growth, the 13th and 14th century are marked as the period when the biggest amount of newly built or existing sanctuaries have been decorated, mostly by unknown artists.
 Studenica monastery has been built in 1196 under the patronage of Stefan Nemanja, the founder of Nemanjić dynasty, and ever since it enjoyed the care of Stefan's descendants as the archi-model.
 Its most representative fresco, The Crucifixion, was made twelve years later, in 1208, on the blue background brought into contrast with golden-yellow of Christ's bare crucified body.
-In the second half of 14th century an unknown artist painted monumental The Dormition of the Virgin in Sopoćani monastery, which remained the supreme achievement of byzantine painting tradition.
+In the second half of 13th century an unknown artist painted monumental The Dormition of the Virgin in Sopoćani monastery, which remained the supreme achievement of byzantine painting tradition.

 However, the most famous Serbian medieval fresco is the Myrrhbearers (or the "White Angel") from the Mileševa monastery, painted in 1235, on the southern wall of the church.
 It depicts Archangel Gabriel sitting on Christ's grave.
 The identity of its author is unknown.
 In the 16th century, the White Angel was over-painted with another fresco, and so was hidden until the 20th century when the fresco was restored.
 This fresco was sent as a message in the first satellite broadcast signal from Europe to America after the Cuban Missile Crisis, as a symbol of peace and civilization.
 Later, the same signal, containing the White Angel, was transmitted to space in an attempt to communicate with extraterrestrial life forms.

 Another notable mention is the fresco of Serbian queen Simonida, in Gračanica monastery, today located on the disputed territory of Kosovo.
 Born as Simonis Palaiologina, she was a daughter of the Byzantine Emperor Andronikos II Palaiologos (r.
 1282–1328) and Irene of Montferrat, and the fourth wife of Serbian king Stefan Milutin (r.
 1282–1321).
-Two celebrated Serbian poems were inspired by the beauty of the fresco.
-Two dark stains on the places where the queen's eyes were supposed to have created a common belief that her eyes were being carved out by Albanians, hence the well-known strophe by Milan Rakić: